Outdoor Voices: History and operations

-Controversy

-In February 2020, in an effort to restructure the company, Haney stepped down as CEO.
-Several executive abruptly departed the company, and an anonymous letter blamed CEO Tyler Haney for the staff exits, calling her "spoiled" and criticizing her leadership.
-Haney struggled to work with Mickey Drexler, the retail executive who had previously led J.Crew and Gap.
+In February 2020, in an effort to restructure the company, Tyler Haney stepped down as CEO.
+Several executives abruptly departed the company, and an anonymous letter blamed Haney for the staff exits, calling her "spoiled" and criticizing her leadership.
+Haney struggled to work with Mickey Drexler, the well-known retail executive who had previously led J.Crew and Gap.
 By March 2020, the company had "imploded," according to The New York Times.
 In January of 2020, the company's valuation was $40 million, down from its 2018 valuation of $110 million.
 Outdoor Voices indicated that there would be an additional 15 layoffs across the company.

+In March 2024, the company announced all its stores would close, and that the company would become online-only.
+On March 21, former employees confirmed that Outdoor Voices was preparing to file for Chapter 11 bankruptcy reorganization within the coming weeks.